lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 ===================================================================

 **3.1.** This section explores the distribution of `G12` slope parameter values as a function of absolute magnitudes `H` for MBAs in `griz` bands.
-Return to the originally retrieved table in Step 1.2 by clicking the first table tab.
+Return to the originally retrieved table in Step 1.2 by clicking the first table tabb (if you closed that tab, reissue the ADQL search from Step 1.2).
 Remove the ``numObs`` > 2000 condition either by clicking the remove filter icon on the top right or by deleting the condition and hitting the return key.
-Then, open the “Plot Parameters” pop-up window (click on the two-gear icon), choose “Add New Chart”, opt for "Heatmap" as the "Plot Type", and create a new plot for the `G12` vs. `H` in `g` band, adhering to the specified plot settings below.
+Then, add a new chart by clicking the "+" button above the plot panel choose “Add New Chart”, opt for "Heatmap" as the "Plot Type", and create a new plot for the `G12` vs. `H` in `g` band, adhering to the specified plot settings below.